Thought of the Moment - 2003Sep21

 Implications:

-To aid your career ask yourself:
+To aid your career, you need to continually ask yourself:

 - what have I learnt that is new and makes me unique?